Fiona enjoys representing the people of Congleton Constituency greatly. Recently asked by a constituent

 Fiona successfully campaigned vigorously against the proposed incinerator in Middlewich, which she considered a totally unfair and unnecessary imposition on the strong local community, raising this twice in Prime Minister's Questions, and continues to campaign against the ANSA Waste Site in Middlewich.

 On sports provision for the community, Fiona has worked for years with Congleton Football Club, and now also with Eaton Bank School and Cheshire East Councillors to provide improved football facilities for the town, including the much needed 3G pitch.
 In Alsager, she successfully worked for six years for the development of the former MMU site to include community sports provision, something which is now well underway.

 The issue she has spent more time on than about any other is protecting our green spaces.
-She says, 'I have campaigned locally, lodged countless objections, and spoken numerous times in the House of Commons to protect open green spaces and valuable agricultural land from inappropriate development.'
-For an example of Fiona's speeches in the House on this issue, see her recent effective campaign to see Neighbourhood Plans have more impact in planning decisions, and her very vigorous campaign, with the Goostrey community, that a large development in that village, which would have unsustainably overburdened local services, was stopped - see here for just one of her speeches in the House of Commons fighting on this issue, with particular reference to the concerning impact on the critical international work of Jodrell Bank.
+She says, 'I have campaigned locally, lodged countless objections, and spoken numerous times to protect open green spaces and valuable agricultural land from inappropriate development.'
+For an example of Fiona's speeches on this issue, see her recent effective campaign to see Neighbourhood Plans have more impact in planning decisions, and her very vigorous campaign, with the Goostrey community, that a large development in that village, which would have unsustainably overburdened local services, was stopped - see here for just one of her speeches fighting on this issue, with particular reference to the concerning impact on the critical international work of Jodrell Bank - which has now been named a UNESCO World Heritage Site.
 Fiona says: 'I am pleased that we have recently seen some successes with green fields protected in Goostrey (near Jodrell Bank), Wheelock and Congleton, and seen applications turned down elsewhere.
 But this fight goes on: you can be assured of my continuing commitment to it.'